NathanWong1106/d58-final-project/README.md

 sudo python3 -m test.tests.test_round_robin
 ```

-Result summaries and generated plots will be written to `load_balancer/test/results/`.
+Result summaries will be printed to console and generated plots will be written to `load_balancer/test/results/`.

 ### Development Notes
 - The project was designed to work in a Mininet VM environment - see `load_balancer/README.md` for VM mounting and setup instructions.